Brewber/brewber-ios/README.md

                 {
                     "name": "Manhattan",
                     "type": "cocktail",
-                    "description": "honestly don't know what goes into these" },
+                    "description": "honestly don't know what goes into these", "price": 10
+                },
                 {
                     "name": "Cosmopolitan",
                     "type": "martini",
-                    "description": "honestly don't know what goes into these" }
+                    "description": "honestly don't know what goes into these", "price": 8
+                }
             ]
         }